A District Judge – described as a ‘legend in his field’ – is to receive a Special Award at the Legal Aid Lawyer of the Year Awards 2019.

 Judge Anselm Eldergill, who sits in the Court of Protection, had been nominated by the court’s bar and solicitors for helping shape the law to protect people with mental illness and/or impaired capacity, and his contribution to access to justice.

-He will receive his award at a ceremony in July, organised by the Legal Aid Practitioners Group (LAPG), the leading membership organisation for legal aid lawyers.
+He will receive his award at a ceremony in July, organised by the Legal Aid Practitioners Group (LAPG) (external link, opens in a new tab) the leading membership organisation for legal aid lawyers.

 Judge Eldergill said: “When the awards were announced, I had no idea I’d even been nominated.
 It was a lovely surprise.”